thindil/dockerada/README.md

 The base image with GNAT FSF version and gprbuild for armv7 (32 bit),
 example: Raspberry Pi.
 Based on the testing Debian release.
 If you want to use any additional library, you have to install it with suffix `:armhf`.
 Example: `apt install libgtkada-dev:armhf`.
-To use it, you will need to setup `--target=arm-linux-gnueabihf`.
+To use it, you will need to set up `--target=arm-linux-gnueabihf`.
 Example:

 `sudo docker run -v $(pwd):/app ghcr.io/thindil/gnat-arm7:9 bin/sh -c "gprbuild -P myproject.gpr --target=arm-linux-gnueabihf"`